EmergingMarketWatch

 • Current policy rate: 6.0%

-We think that a 25bp policy rate cut is the most likely decision at the next meeting of BSP's Monetary Board (MB) on Dec 19.
-On Wednesday, the MB lowered the BSP's target reverse repurchase (RRP) rate by 25bps to 6.0%.
+We think that a hold decision and a 25bp policy rate cut are both possible at the next meeting of BSP's Monetary Board (MB) on Dec 19.
+In October, the MB lowered the BSP's target reverse repurchase (RRP) rate by 25bps to 6.0%.
+This was the second consecutive 25bp cut after the one in August.

 Inflation